BharatFilings

 Eligibility Criteria

-Only a natural person who is an Indian citizen and resident in India can form an OPC.
+• Single individual member: Only a natural person who is an Indian citizen and resident of India may incorporate an OPC.

 Documents Required